 Diabetic retinopathy occurs when the small blood vessels on your retina (capillaries) become weakened and then balloon (microaneurysm) due to poorly controlled blood sugar levels.
 The resulting poor blood circulation in the back of the eye causes more abnormal blood vessels to grow, which also bleed or leak fluid, and can lead to scar tissue, retinal detachment and even blindness, over time.

 Often there are no symptoms until the advanced stages of diabetic retinopathy, where patients may begin to see spots and missing patches in their vision.
 Retinopathy can be treated through surgery and eye injections, but the best way to prevent this disease from progressing is to regularly have your eyes screened.

 The good news is that diabetic eye disease can often be prevented with early detection, proper management of your diabetes and regular diabetic eye exams.
-Contact Switalski Eye Care in Plano to set up your eye doctor’s appointment today.
+Contact Switalski Eye Care in East Plano to set up your eye doctor’s appointment today.